-All accessories listed in the following table shall comply with the latest IEC/EN 60079-0 and IEC/EN 60079-1 in addition to the conditions listed on the following page.
+All accessories listed in the following table must comply with the latest IEC/EN 60079-0 and IEC/EN 60079-1 standards in addition to the conditions listed on the following page.

-Accessory Type Rating Notes Stopper Plug Exd, Zone 1 Stopping plugs shall be assembled in such a way that their protrusion from an associated enclosure is not increased.
+Accessory type Rating Notes Stopper plug Exd, Zone 1 Stopping plugs must be assembled in such a way that their protrusion from an associated enclosure is not increased.
 Installer must ensure the stopping plug ingress protection matches the ingress protection rating of the associated enclosure, IP66.
-Reducer/Adapter Exd, Zone 1 Adapter/reducers shall be assembled in such a way that their protrusion from an associated enclosure is not increased.
+Reducer/adapter Exd, Zone 1 Adapter/reducers must be assembled in such a way that their protrusion from an associated enclosure is not increased.
 Installer must ensure the stopping plug ingress matches the ingress protection of the rating of the associated enclosure, IP66.
-For direct entry Exd applications, only one adapter/reducer shall be used per cable entry.
-The female connection thread of a Thread Conversion Adapter shall "step" not more than two "size" up in the case of a thread gender change.
-Breather/Drainer Exd, Zone 1 The breather/drainer shall be suitable for bottom entry application only.
+For direct entry Exd applications, only one adapter/reducer should be used per cable entry.
+The female connection thread of a Thread Conversion Adapter should "step" not more than 2 sizes up in the case of a thread gender change.
+Breather/drainer Exd, Zone 1 The breather/drainer is suitable for bottom entry application only.
 It is the user's responsibility to ensure that the ingress protection level of an associated enclosure is maintained at the interface, IP66.
-Breather/drainer specified shall meet the following requirements: Exd enclosures with an internal volume 75 L £ V £ 175 L Exd enclosure reference pressure 40 bar maximum.
-Cable Gland(s) Exd, Zone 1 Compound Barrier Cable Glands shall be specified for use with our analyzer Exd enclosure.
-Compound Barrier Cable Glands shall carry a minimum IP66 ingress protection level.
+Breather/drainer specified must meet the following requirements: Exd enclosures with an internal volume 75 L £ V £ 175 L Exd enclosure reference pressure 40 bar maximum.
+Cable gland(s) Exd, Zone 1 Compound barrier cable glands must be specified for use with Endress+Hauser analyzer Exd enclosure.
+Compound barrier cable glands must carry a minimum IP66 ingress protection level.